vippsas/vipps-recurring-api/vipps-recurring-api.md

 If you require a payment to be completed at the same time that the agreement is created, you must use initial charge.

-When an initial charge is present and the amount is different from the agreement price (or campaign price), the flow in Vipps will change.
+When an initial charge is present and the amount is different from the agreement price (or campaign price), the flow in the app will change.
 First the user gets presented with an overview over both the agreement and the initial charge.
 Then, when the user proceeds to confirm the agreement, the payment of the initial charge will be processed.

-Here we also show `productName` and the agreement explanation on the agreement, as well as `description` on the initial charge. `productName` and `initial charge description` are defined by the merchant.
-The agreement explanation is created by Vipps based on the interval and the campaign if specified.
+Here we also show `productName` and the agreement explanation on the agreement, as well as `description` on the initial charge.
+`productName` and `initial charge description` are defined by the merchant.
+The agreement explanation is created by automatically based on the interval and the campaign, if specified.

 Initial charges are designed to be used whenever there is an additional cost in setting up the agreement.
 This could be bundling of a mobile phone together with a mobile subscription, or a TV setup-box when becoming a customer at a cable company.
 We do not recommend this flow to be used purely for campaigns, as it could be confusing to the user.

 As an example: If you have a campaign of 10 NOK for a digital media subscription for 3 months, and the normal price is 299,- monthly, the user would see both the charge of 10 NOK, and have to confirm the agreement for 299,- monthly, which can lead the user to believe that both will be paid upon entering the agreement.

 ### Agreement with campaign